biofold/PhD-SNPg/README.md

 # PhD-SNPg

+INTRODUCTION
       Emidio Capriotti, 2016
       Scripts are licensed under a Creative Commons by NC-SA

       PhD-SNPg is a program for the annotation of single nucleotide variants that uses data from the UCSC repository.

 INSTALLATION